-We’ve chased Rommel entirely out of Libya but now that we’ve entered Tunisia it appears the Fox is ready to stand and defend his den.
-Indications are that Rommel intends to mount an attack near Medenine, the purpose being to slow our advance on his defenses at Mareth.
-This appears to be a rather low-level affair and you must counter it as quickly as possible.
+We’ve chased Rommel entirely out of Libya, but now that we’ve entered Tunisia it appears the Desert Fox is ready to stand and defend his den.
+Indications are that he intends to mount an attack near Medenine, the purpose undoubtedly being to slow our advance on his defences at Mareth.
+This appears to be a rather low-level affair, sir, and so we should counter it as quickly as possible.